 Here’s a very easy way for you and your family to begin a practice of daily gratitude with your dog.

 When you combine daily gratitude benefits in general, with those benefits of a dog, you have a powerful combination.
-There is no age limitation to practicing gratitude.
+Moreover, there is no age limitation to practicing gratitude.
 In fact, the earlier you start with a gratitude practice, the better.
 The benefits are wide and long-lasting.

 Pinning and sharing this!
 I don’t have a dog, however, have had cats (who have earned their angel wings).
 I can definitely relate to gratitude and the unconditional love and joy our pets bring to make our lives better and help us be better humans.
 I love all your ways of showing gratitude.
 If I had to add one more thing, I’d say ” Belly rubs”!
 Pets give us so much love and beyond.
 We surely don’t deserve them and are truly blessed to have them share our life journey together!